system-transparency/stfe/README.md

 # System Transparency Front-End (STFE)
-STFE is a Trillian personality that allows you to transparency log signed artifact checksums.
-A client consuming artifacts may enforce that such logging takes place by mandating that there is a public trace of each artifact before even considering to trust it.
-We refer to such a trace as a signed checksum
+STFE is a Trillian personality that allows you to log signed artifact checksums.
-entry: it is composed of
+A client consuming artifacts (such as a browser update, a Debian package, a document, or more generally anything opaque) may enforce that such logging takes place by mandating that there is a public trace of each artifact before even considering to trust it.
+We refer to such a trace as a signed checksum entry: it is composed of
 	an arbitrary identifier like `stfe_client v0.0.1`,
-	an artifact checksum,
+	a checksum,
 	a signature, and
 	a namespace that is derived from the public verification key.
 Tracking checksums as opposed to full-on artifacts makes it less costly to